 Should I rent or buy a property?
 This is a question I have come across various times on social media.

-My initial feeling is that buying a property is a pursuit which has been pushed heavily over the years by those who bought their homes for considerably less and have thereby been able to enjoy its long-term benefits.
+My initial feeling is that buying a property is a pursuit that has been pushed heavily over the years by those who bought their homes for considerably less and have thereby been able to enjoy its long-term benefits.
 Notably, this is the Baby Boomer generation.
 Secondly, the majority of retail banks’ business is in the mortgage market, where interest is gleaned through mortgage provision.
-You only need look back to the most recent financial crisis to see how far reaching the mortgage business can be.
+You only need to look back to the most recent financial crisis to see how far-reaching the mortgage business can be.

 I recently wrote an article on London house pricing and why these are increasing so substantially.
 In summary, it explores how the combination of banks allowing less leverage and requiring a greater initial deposit has increased the rate of renting, while low-interest-rate policy, quantitative easing and low housing stock has caused prices to rise.
 This has caused people to rent, yet it seems their actual goal is to own a home.
 Why?